Helen George: Personal life

 From 2011 to 2015, George was married to actor Oliver Boot.
 In April 2016, she began dating her Call the Midwife co-star Jack Ashton when they went to South Africa to film the show's Christmas special.
 Their daughter, Wren Ivy, was born in September 2017.
 During her pregnancy with Wren, George was diagnosed with ICP.
 Due to this complication, she delivered Wren three weeks early via elective caesarean section.
 She is a patron of the charity ICP Support.

 In June 2021, George announced on Instagram that she was pregnant with her second child.
-Another daughter, Lark, was born in November 2021.
+Her daughter, Lark, was born in November 2021.
+George and Ashton split up in 2023.